reactor/reactor-core/README.md

 ./gradlew docs
 ```

-The documentation is generated in `docs/build/site/index.html` and in `distribution docs/build/distributions/reactor-core-<version-docs.zip`
+The documentation is generated in `docs/build/site/index.html` and in `docs/build/distributions/reactor-core-<version-docs.zip`

 ## Getting Started